stephencweiss/stephencharlesweiss.com/content/blog/2019-08-05/gatsby-multiple-layouts-content-type.md

 2. Make sure the queries are returning the right data
 3. Sending the data to the right components for layouts

 There were two stumbling blocks for me in exploring this space.
-Though they weren’t major, it’s worth calling out in case it can help someone else in the future (aka me when I come back to look how this is done):
+Though they weren't major, it's worth calling out in case it can help someone else in the future (aka me when I come back to look how this is done):
 1. The alias replaces the `allFile` key in the results.
 So, for blogs, I go to `blog` and videos to `video`.
-After doing this once, it makes sense intuitively — after all, that’s exactly how I’d expect an alias to work.
+After doing this once, it makes sense intuitively — after all, that's exactly how I'd expect an alias to work.
 2. The other thing that tripped me up was that `nodes` _is_ an array itself.
 So, I had to start iterating at that level rather than lower down as I had when it was just a single file type and I was querying based on `allMdx` (rather than `allFiles`).

 Overall, however the conversion was straightforward and I'm now positioned to have multiple types of content on my site!